dmoll1974/targets-io/README.md

 - Rerun the the DEMO-GATLING-ASSERTIONS multi-job
 - When the Jenkins build passes it means all your configured requirements / benchmark thresholds (see explanation below) have passed for this run.
 If the job fails, check the DEMO-GATLING-ASSERTIONS-SCRIPT job logs to find out why :-)

+**Benchmarking**

+The targets-io dashboard can automatically benchmark test results to prevent you from spending a lot of time analysing your continuous performance test runs.
+The dashboard does the following benchmarks:

+- Requirements: check if the results meet the requirements set for a metric.
+- Benchmark to previous test run: check if metric deviations, compared to the last test run, stay within configured allowed deviation.
+This benchmark will give you immediate feedback on the last commits on your code.
+- Benchmark to fixed baseline: check if metric deviations, compared to fixed baseline (for instance your current live version), stay within configured allowed deviation.

+The requirements / benchmark thresholds can be set on any of the metrics you have configured in your dashboard.
+To check or modify these, go to the METRICS CONFIGURATION section of the dashboard.

 **Libraries / Dependencies**